District Court

 Administrative Appeals

 District Court review of an administrative determination shall be obtained by filing a complaint with the Clerk of the Sixth Division in accordance with statute within thirty (30) days after mailing notice of the final decision of the agency.
-This complaint shall include a concise statement of the grounds upon which the aggrieved contends he or she is entitled to relief, and a demand shall be made for the relief.
+This complaint shall include a concise statement of the grounds upon which the aggrieved is claiming relief from the court, and a demand shall be made for the relief.

-A copy of this complaint shall be served upon the governmental agency or board and all other parties to the proceeding by mailing a copy to the attorney who represents the agency, board, or other party; service shall be made upon a party not represented by counsel within ten (10) days of said filing, unless the time for service is extended by the court.
-Employers who are filing as corporations must be represented by counsel.
-The filing of the complaint does not itself stay enforcement of the agency order.
+A copy of this complaint shall be served upon the governmental agency or board and all other parties to the proceeding by mailing a copy to the attorney who represents the agency, board, or other party.; Service shall be made upon a party not represented by an attorney within ten (10) days of the filing, unless the time for service is extended by the court.
+Employers who are filing as corporations must be represented by an attorney.
+The filing of the complaint does not stay the enforcement of the agency order.

-Upon receipt of records from the administrative agency, the clerk assigned responsibility for administrative appeals shall set a date for conference and notice shall be sent to all parties.
+Upon the receipt of records from the administrative agency, the clerk shall set a date for conference and notice shall be sent to all parties.

-Appeals reviewed are bound to the existing record from the administrative agency, new evidence or information cannot be introduced.
-Pro se appellant cases for the Department of Labor and Training are not set down for conference and are assigned to a judge for a decision.
+A judicial officer who reviews an administrative appeal case is bound to the existing record from the administrative agency, as new evidence or information cannot be introduced.
+Cases with self-represented litigants that are appealed from the Department of Labor and Training are not set down for a conference but are assigned to a judicial officer for a decision.
+Cases with self-represented litigants that are appealed from the Rhode Island Traffic Tribunal are not set down for a conference, but are set a briefing schedule and then assigned to a judicial officer for a decision.

 Please contact (401) 458-5224 for questions and inquiries about the administrative appeals process.
-Persons seeking legal advice should contact an attorney or visit the Self-Help Center for legal assistance information.
+Persons seeking legal advice should contact an attorney or visit the Your Day in Court webpage for legal assistance information..